 DNP-NNP Admission Requirements

 The requirements to apply for the online BSN-DNP NNP program are:

 BSN from a regionally accredited school of nursing

 3.0 cumulative GPA

 The equivalent of a minimum (1) year of full-time Level 3 NICU neonatal clinical practice experience (by the first day of class).
 Experience MUST be current and required within the last five years as a registered nurse in the care of critically ill neonates or infants in critical care inpatient settings.
-Students may participate in the pre-clinical portion of the program while obtaining the necessary practice experience.

 Current unencumbered RN license

 Three letters of recommendation, as follows: one must be from an immediate supervisor, one must be from a peer nurse, and one must be from an MSN, DNP, or PhD-prepared nurse